kdavies4/ModelicaRes/README.md

 ### Credits

 The main author is Kevin Davies.
-Kevin Bandy also helped with the development.
+Improvements and bug fixes have been provided by Arnout Aertgeerts, Kevin Bandy, Thomas Beutlich, Martin Sjölund, and Mike Tiller.

 Third-party code has been included from:

 - Jason Grout